ellerenad/RoboArmController/docs/NEXTSTEPS.md

 - Do integration tests
 - Data types on the TCP sockets communication: Would it be useful to send float instead of int?
 - Generating the training data set: evaluate whether getting a relative position of the fingers make more sense. e.g. (tip position) - (center of the palm position) or (tip position) - (base of the metacarpal position)
+- Use Ansible or similar to setup the environment with the required tools.

 Open Issues: